krismaitra/getncleandata/CodeBook.md

 ## Creating the tidy datafile

-### Guide to create the tidy data file
+### Guide to create the tidy dataset
-Following is a brief outline of the steps to create the tidy data file (detailed steps about creating the tidy data file are given in the [readme](https://github.com/krismaitra/getncleandata/blob/master/README.md) of this repository):
+Following is a brief outline of the steps to create the tidy dataset (detailed steps about creating the tidy dataset are given in the [readme](https://github.com/krismaitra/getncleandata/blob/master/README.md) of this repository):
 1. Download the data file and keep in working directory
 2. Run the script run_analysis.R given in this repository